-They initially claim he’ll resign and be a civilian, this is the first, and most pathetic defense, and they know it, and a quick raised eyebrow will usually get them to the second line of defense; that we need a military man because we have a security situation.
-This sounds almost logical, until you point out that you don’t vote a plumber into the presidency because you have a plumbing problem.
+They initially claim he’ll resign and be a civilian.
+This is the first and most pathetic defense, and they know it, and a quick raised eyebrow will usually get them to the second line of defense; we need a military man because we have a security situation.
+This sounds almost logical until you point out that you don’t vote a plumber into the presidency because you have a plumbing problem.
 More to the point, the insinuation that security people won’t do their work unless they are in charge amounts to nothing short of security blackmail.

 People know that the inflammatory tone throughout the media is deceptive and state-serving.

-People believe that El-Sisi is, ipso-facto, making most decisions in Egypt right now, one of the reasons that keeps coming up is that people also want him to be accountable.
+People believe that El-Sisi is, ipso-facto, making most decisions in Egypt right now.
+One of the reasons that keep coming up is that people also want him to be accountable.

-During a conversation I had with an older friend, he conceded that these were the wrong ways to do try to do the right thing, but he still maintained that couldn’t see a better option right now – I asked him how he could possibly think that we’ll get to the right result when we’re quite consciously doing the wrong thing…?
+During a conversation with an older friend, he conceded that these were the wrong ways to try to do the right thing.
+However, he still maintained that he couldn’t see a better option right now – I asked him how he could think that we’ll get to the right result when we’re quite consciously doing the wrong thing…?

 His response was revealing.

 In all, Sisi might not have as much slack as people think he does.
-It took only (it seemed like a long time then, but now we know better) nine months for people to turn against Tantawi’s Council, and it took that long without Tantawi being president (despite a couple of admittedly comical attempts to appear as a civilian), and without people having already felt betrayed by the army once (to most people, 52-54 doesn’t count, because Mohamed Naguib who…?)…
+It took only (it seemed like a long time then, but now we know better) nine months for people to turn against Tantawi’s Council.
+It took that long without Tantawi being president (despite a couple of admittedly comical attempts to appear as a civilian) and without people having already felt betrayed by the army once (to most people, 52-54 doesn’t count, because Mohamed Naguib who…?)…

 If El-Sisi does disappoint these people, the flip will be fast.